General Louis Vallin, A Man for All Masters

 A postmaster’s son

 Louis Vallin was born on August 16, 1770 in Dormans (Marne), France.
 He was the son of postmaster Joseph Edmond Vallin and his wife Marie Anne Labouret.
 Louis Vallin had just completed his law studies when he was conscripted into the French army thanks to the French Revolution.
-He started out with a National Guard regiment in Marne and was later attached to the staff of General Jean Hardy.
+He started out with a National Guard regiment in Marne.
+Later, he was attached to the staff of General Jean Hardy.
 In 1794, Vallin participated in the Battle of Fleurus and the siege of Maastricht.
 (1)

 Colonel of hussars